centrahq/api-documentation/source/reference/stable/subscription-api/create-subscription.md

        .. type:: string
           :required: false

      - A url where the customer should be redirected to when payment is completed.
+Some payment methods require this to be provided.
+(Was previously called ``doneurl``)

+   * - ``payment_failed_url``

+       .. type:: string
+          :required: false

+     - A url where the customer should be redirected to when payment is cancelled or failed.
+If not provided the ``payment_url`` will be used instead.

    * - ``pnr``